- Behavioral Health

 Library Use and Conduct Policies

 Use of the UT Southwestern Health Sciences Digital Library and Learning Center is restricted to activities in support of the educational, scientific, and clinical missions of the campus.
 UT Southwestern reserves the right to remove anyone who fails to adhere to these policies.
 Recreational use of resources and facilities is more appropriate to a public library.
-See library staff for local public library locations or view list here.

 The following activities and/or actions are strictly prohibited: